 There is a thought that having a not-as-productive developer on staff does not cause harm, but this could not be farther from the truth.
 They have two highly damaging effects:

-- They destroy the quality of the codebase and they thrash about introducing broken code, and breaking working code (see “The Bull in the China Shop” Developer)
+- They destroy the quality of the codebase as they thrash about introducing broken code, and breaking working code (see “The Bull in the China Shop” Developer)

 - They drive off competent developers who are fed up with working with them.